RockefellerA/Trackball/README.md

 To compile:

-In Mac OS, compile with the following: g++ test.cpp -o test -framework GLUT -I/System/Library/Frameworks/OpenGL.framework/Headers -framework OpenGLe
+In Mac OS, compile with the following:

+g++ test.cpp -o test -framework GLUT -I/System/Library/Frameworks/OpenGL.framework/Headers -framework OpenGLe

-In Linux, compile with the provided makefile or the following: g++ -lGL -lglut -lGLU Trackball.cpp -o trackball
+In Linux, compile with the provided makefile or the following:

+g++ -lGL -lglut -lGLU Trackball.cpp -o trackball

-NOTE: If you have never coded in OpenGL before, you will need to run: sudo apt-get install freeglut3 freeglut3-dev sudo apt-get install binutils-gold
+NOTE: If you have never coded in OpenGL before, you will need to run the following:

+sudo apt-get install freeglut3 freeglut3-dev

+sudo apt-get install binutils-gold

 Thanks and enjoy!